top of page

 The year 345 is when Stavoren was attacked by the Frisians on Saint Odulf’s evening [viz.
 June 11, 1345]

-The seizure of the Saint Odulf Abbey did not change the plans of Count William IV, and he launched his attack on Stavoren anyway.
-Probably he chose Stavoren relying on the town’s historic support.
-For long, the port had been oriented toward Holland, mainly because of its economic trade interests.
+The seizure and transformation of the Saint Odulf Abbey into a stronghold did not change the plans of Count William IV.
+He launched his attack on Stavoren anyway.
+Probably he chose Stavoren relying on the town's historic support.
+For long, the port had been oriented towards Holland, mainly because of its economic trade interests and ties.
 As we will see, the town had been granted several privileges by the count in the eleventh century already.
 Furthermore, we recall that in the ninth century also Odulf picked Stavoren as his base in converting the heathen and "rough" Frisians.
-In addition, the Saint Odulf Abbey, like many other abbeys and monasteries in Frisia, traditionally benefited from good relations with the count of Holland.
+Thus Stavoren could not have been the most hostile place.
+Additionally, the Saint Odulf Abbey, like many other abbeys and monasteries in Frisia, traditionally benefited from good relations with the count of Holland.

 In addition, the town of Stavoren fulfilled a traditional role in inaugurating counts of Frisia.
 Already in the year 1101, Count Henry of Nordheim, nicknamed Henry the Fat, together with his wife Gertrude of Brunswick, was inaugurated as count of Frisia (Henstra 2012).
 And from 1292 onward, Stavoren repeatedly acknowledged Hollandic counts as lord of (parts of) Frisia.
 Indeed, the legendary Capital of the Frisian Coasts of which we spoke of earlier.
 In the year 1310, the Sudergo (viz.
 Stavoren) and the Westergo concluded a treaty with Count William III.
 They too inaugurated him at Stavoren that same year.
 When the Frisians noticed that the count violated the terms of the treaty, like raising taxes and appointing administrators, hostilities resumed.
 Afterward, the Westergo even tried to revive the Upstalsboom treaty of the Seven Sealands they had neglected for so long.
 It was in vain.

-The yearly remembrance of the Battle of Warns on the Roode Klif at the village of Warns has old roots.
+The yearly remembrance of the Battle of Warns on the Roode Klif at the village of Warns that takes place to this day, has old roots.
 Following the victory, the Frisians established a yearly ceremony in honour of Our Lady Mary on September 26.
-Not at the Roode Klif though, but at Stavoren where most of the fighting actually took place.
+Not on the Roode Klif though, but in Stavoren itself where most of the fighting actually took place.
 The Saint Odulf Abbey fulfilled a central role in the commemoration.
 A statue of Mary was carried during a procession.
 After the victory of 1345, Lady Mary had become a symbol of the strife for independence in Friesland (Mulder-Bakker & Van Beek 2021).
-Apparently, bones of slain Hollanders were permanently on display in the graveyard of Stavoren and were also part of commemorating the battle, because in the year 1527 King Charles V had them buried in order to control overly patriotism.
+Apparently, bones of slain Hollanders were permanently on display in the graveyard of Stavoren and were also part of commemorating the battle.
+We know this, because in the year 1527 King Charles V had them buried in order to control overly patriotism.
 In spite of the king’s efforts, priests still dedicated mass to the battle in 1345 until the Reformation abolished Catholic sermon and liturgy in the late sixteenth century.

 6. Trade ships from afar arrive